lhaof/Motion-Guided-Attention/README.md

 ```

 5. Q&A

 Q: missing key:  bn1.num_batches_tracked

 A: The keys with 'num_batches_tracked' can be ignored.
+See the following code.
 ```
 def load_pretrain_model(net, model_path):
     net_keys = list(net.state_dict().keys())